bhanuteja1848/bhanuteja1848/README.md

 # 🚀 What I’m Up To:

-- Current Role: Driving insights as a Sales Data Analyst Intern.
+- Current Role: Driving insights as a Data Analyst
 - Learning: Deep diving into Advanced Analytics and Machine Learning at Aston University.
 - Focus: Building data-driven solutions that simplify complex problems.
 - Interests: Exploring the intersection of data science, business strategy, and ethical tech.